JimEsterby/lzsmgen/doc/TestSpecification.md

 # Test Specification - State Machine Generator Application
 ## 1 Introduction
+### 1.1 Purpose
 This document is intended to elaborate the verification/validation of the application.
+### 1.2 Architecture
+The application is divided into the standard model-view-controller design pattern.
+System tests and user acceptance tests involve 2 or more of the model, view, or controller entities.
+Unit tests check 1 or part of 1 entity.

 ---
 ## 2 Test Cases
 | Test Case 1 | |